no-dice/django-bootstrap-themes/README.md

 theme user-configurable.

-If you want to make the theme user configurable, there is a handy function to return the list of included themes as a choices list for a CharField, like this:
+If you want to make the theme user configurable, there is a handy function to return the list of included themes as a `choices` list for a `CharField`, like this:

 ```python
 from django.db import models